 The Garden of Eden features in an ancient Mesopotamian myth, the Epic of Gilgamesh.
 The garden was near the rivers Tigris and the Euphrates.
 The Jews lived in exile in Babylon when their priests compiled their holy scriptures.
 The first chapters of Genesis take place in Mesopotamia.
 Jewish scribes tailored Mesopotamian myths to their needs and incorporated them into the Jewish Bible.

 In the Epic of Gilgamesh, the gods created a man from clay, much like in Genesis.
+Adam means ‘he who came from the ground’.
 In another creation myth, a goddess gave birth to humanity.
-There probably were other creation accounts as well.
-Eve was Adam’s mother in the original tale.
-It makes more sense than Eve coming from Adam’s rib.
+Eve means ‘living one’ or ‘life-giver’.
+The Biblical account might be a merger of these two stories.
+Eve, having been Adam’s mother, makes more sense than Eve coming from Adam’s rib.
 She is the Mother of All the Living (Genesis 3:20), and we are the woman’s offspring (seed) (Genesis 3:15).
 Elsewhere in the Bible, a child is the father’s offspring, which is a noteworthy difference.
 It implies that we come from women and that men have no reproductive role.
 That perspective sheds a new light on what Eve said about giving birth to Cain (Genesis 4:1),

 Adam made love to his wife Eve, and she became pregnant and gave birth to Cain.
 She said, ‘With the help of the Lord I have brought forth a man.’

 Asherah then became Yahweh’s wife.
 When the Jews were in exile in Babylon, they drew on local myths to rewrite their creation account.
-They took a story in which the first woman gave birth to the first man, and may have turned the goddess Asherah into the woman Eve.
+They combined a story in which the first woman gave birth to the first man with one in which God made the first man from clay.
+In the process, they may have turned the goddess Asherah into the woman Eve.
 And so, Adam came somewhat late for the first man.
 Asherah then went out of the window, as the Jews became monotheists.
 That is speculation in the realm of biblical scholars, and few have dared to delve into this particular matter, for there is too little information to draw such a conclusion.
 However, it is plausible and explains this peculiarity quite neatly, which is a quality that the truth also possesses.

 The Bible claims that God created a man from the dust of the ground (Genesis 2:7) to work in the garden (Genesis 2:15) and made a woman as a companion for the man (Genesis 2:18).
 This is a result of merging with another creation myth.
 Mesopotamia had several creation myths, including one where the gods fashioned a man from clay to do the work.
 Also, the Bible has two.
 In Genesis 1, God creates all that is, and then in Genesis 2, God repeats some of that work.
 There has been some patching around here and there to glue these two stories.